atan0168/mirrox/backend/README.md

 - **Air Quality Data**: Cached for 30 minutes to balance freshness with API usage
 - **Location Data**: Cached for 1 hour since monitoring stations rarely change
 - **Traffic Data**: Cached for 5 minutes due to rapidly changing traffic conditions
+- **Dengue Data**: Cached for 6 hours to avoid excessive requests to iDengue services
 - **Cache Keys**: Generated from coordinates rounded to 3 decimal places for efficient grouping

 ## Rate Limiting